2021 Fantasy Football Running Back Rankings

 11. David Montgomery, Chicago Bears

 Monty really began to pick up his fantasy pace as a sophomore, producing 1,508 total yards and 10 touchdowns in 2020.
-With a veteran in that of Andy Dalton under center in 2021, Montgomery comes with much fantasy appeal.
+With stability at QB in 2021, Montgomery comes with much fantasy appeal.

 Dobbins ran at an explosive 6.0 yards per carry in 2020 and bulldozed in nine rushing touchdowns.
 He’s got what it takes to be your No. 1 fantasy RB.
 That is when Lamar Jackson isn’t stealing all of the run action.